Current Economic Situation in Croatia

 How does HANFA achieve this?
 They achieve this by regulating cryptocurrency exchanges through:

-- Conducting a thorough analysis of customers
+- Conducting a thorough analysis of customers (KYC).

-- Conducting a risk assessment, and
+- Conducting risk assessments.

-- Monitoring clients’ actions
+- Monitoring clients’ actions and market activities.

 Tax on Cryptocurrencies